EBlonkowski/timing-cat/README.md

 timing-cat
 ==========

-Find Out What People Think of Your Organization
+Find out what people think of your organization

 1- Origin of the name